miklevin/MikeLev.in/_posts/2025-04-07-from-blog-to-book-ai-powered-ia.md

 ---

-And here's Gemini's final output:
+## And here's Gemini's final output:

-Gemini 2.5 Experimental:

-Okay, here is the comprehensive information architecture and book outline based on the analysis of Mike Levin's blog posts provided in `blog_analysis.txt`.
+**Gemini 2.5 Experimental**: Okay, here is the comprehensive information architecture and book outline based on the analysis of Mike Levin's blog posts provided in `blog_analysis.txt`.

 ## 1. Content Mapping: The Evolution of Ideas